-VDC programs can use the VDC Monthly Spending Plan Template to build the Veteran's spending plan.
+VDC programs can use the VDC Monthly Spending Plan Template (found on the ACL NWD website) to build the Veteran's spending plan.
 Supporting documentation from the PCC assessment must also be submitted with the VDC spending plan so that the VAMC understands how the Veteran intends to use their VDC budget to meet their individualized goals.